Izgardon/Client---London-Journal/README.md

 - Making emojis interactive in such a may their count goes up and a user can't click on the same emoji straight away countless times

+- Adding search bar and being able to find a right card / topic among 3 different carousels full of their own array of cards

 ## Contribution guide

 ## Bugs